-The boundaries and/or location of the ordinary high water mark/line of mean high water/high tide line (approximately 2,825-feet from the lease) shown on the project drawings have not yet been verified by the U.S. Army Corps of Engineers (Corps).
+The boundaries and/or location of the ordinary high-water mark/line of mean high water/high tide line shown on the project drawings have not yet been verified by the U.S. Army Corps of Engineers (Corps).
 If the Corps determines the boundaries of the waters are substantially inaccurate a new public notice may be published.